brandenge/reading-notes/diversity.md

 # Diversity & Inclusion in the Tech Industry

+This topic matters is relevant to Code Fellows because Code Fellows is itself a diverse school and learning environment.
+The company itself is diverse, and also the students we are learning with are diverse.

 ### What occurred during the same time as the beginning of the decline of women in computer science?